sssanwar/amazingstore-client/README.md

 ### Tools & Frameworks Used

-Below are tools & frameworks used in creating the backend APIs:
+Below are tools & frameworks used in creating this project:

 - React 16.13+
 - React Router